kindlycare/catalyze-ios-sdk/README.md

 Using the catalyze.io iOS SDK
 =============================

-The first thing you must do is set-up an Application on the [developer console][1].
+The first thing you must do is set-up an Application on the [dashboard][1].
 You will need the following information about your Application: api key and application id.
 Please be aware that there are three components to an api key: the type, identifier, and id.
 A complete api key looks like ```ios io.catalyze.sdk 426881c0-f39b-4d52-82de-be509d5450f6``` or more generally ```<type> <identifier> <id>```.
-For the iOS SDK you only need the <id>.
 After you have this information, you MUST call

-    [Catalyze setApiKey:@"{apiKey}" applicationId:@"{appId}"];
+    [Catalyze setApiKey:@"{fullApiKey}" applicationId:@"{appId}"];

 in `application:didFinishLaunchingWithOptions:`.
 Note: all methods that require a network request are run asynchronously.
 Don't forget to `#import "Catalyze.h"` whenever you need to use the iOS SDK.

 Objects
 -------
 A CatalyzeObject represents an Object that can be stored on the catalyze.io API in a pre defined custom class.
-These custom classes must be created in the developer console before being used or referenced within an app or the API will return a 4XX status code.
+These custom classes must be created in the dashboard before being used or referenced within an app or the API will return a 4XX status code.

 Creating Objects
 ----------------
-To use a CatalyzeObject you must initialize it with the name of the custom class you created on the developer console:
+To use a CatalyzeObject you must initialize it with the name of the custom class you created on the dashboard:

     CatalyzeObject *myObject = [CatalyzeObject objectWithClassName:@"{customClassName}"];